About Me (Elizabeth Townsend Gard)

 This journey has not been alone.
 Come meet the Team and the Quilting Army.

 Virgina Woolf believed that women writers needed a room of their own.
 It was a feminist thing.
 Quilters often want to show off their "room".
 I think this is an important aspect.
 We'll keep exploring why.
 For now, here is my Quilting Room of My Own.
 This way year one.
 This is was before Quiltfolk came to the house to photograph the space.
 Cute, under control.

 In 2017 I wrote: We live in an old converted duplex, and I've taken over what would normally be the "Dining Room" upstairs.
 I don't have a big stash.
 I'm more of a project-based quilter.
 I always have a bunch of projects going.
 I love FMQ, although I'm still a beginner.
 I love being in the middle of the house.
 (See the teen passing by in the picture!)
 I have two Juki machines -- an Exceed (low end model) and the 2010.
 I used to sew on a Bernina and also a Brother.
 I transitioned to Juki this summer.
 The worst part?
 The pile of quilts that taunt me to finish them...but that's part of the joy as well.

 Now, in 2019, I have basically taken up half of the upstairs of the duplex -- kitchen, dining room and living room.
-We have a Grace long arm.
+We have two Grace long arms.
 Still the Jukis.
 We've added a Brother embroidery machine, a Accuquilt cutting system, and a lot more fabric.
-And we're creating a video studio in the new office at the Newcomb Institute.
-We still are longing for a clubhouse, but we are using the house and Newcomb, along with Allbrands in Metairie.
-So, we are growing.
 And the books have come out.
-And we're got a huge new project on Narratives and Fiber that we are working on for 2020.
-So, want to see the space two years later?